 The story behind the stewed pear

-Which pears are suitable as stewing pears?
+Which pears are suitable for stewing?

-How do you peel stewed pears?
+How do you peel stewing pears?

-Ingredients list for stewed pears
+Ingredients for stewed pears

-• 750 grams of stewed pears
+- 750 grams of stewing pears

-• 250 ml red wine
+- 250 ml red wine

-• 1 cinnamon stick
+- 1 cinnamon stick

-• 4 cloves
+- 4 cloves

-• 1 teaspoon lemon zest
+- 1 teaspoon lemon zest

-• 1 star anise (optional)
+- 1 star anise (optional)

-• 160 grams of sugar
+- 160 grams of sugar

-Basic recipe for making stewed pears
+Basic recipe for stewing pears

-How to make stewed pears according to grandma's recipe
+Making stewed pears according to grandma's recipe

 Ingredients

-• 1 kg stewing pears (e.g. Gieser Wildeman)
+- 1 kg stewing pears (e.g. Gieser Wildeman)

-• 750 ml red wine or water
+- 750 ml red wine or water

-• 150-200 grams of sugar (depending on your preference)
+- 150-200 grams of sugar (depending on your preference)

-• 1 cinnamon stick
+- 1 cinnamon stick

-• 2 star anise
+- 2 star anise

-• 2 cloves
+- 2 cloves

-• 1 lemon peel
+- 1 lemon peel

-• Optional: a dash of port for extra flavour
+- Optional: a dash of port for extra flavour

 Preparation method

-1. Preparation: Peel the pears, but leave the stems on.
-If you want to keep the pears whole, you can leave them like that, but you can also cut them into quarters or halves, depending on your preference.
+| Preparation | Peel the pears, but leave the stems on.
+If you want to keep the pears whole, you can leave them as is, but you can also cut them into quarters or halves, depending on your preference. |

-2. Cooking: Place the peeled pears in a large pan.
-Add the red wine (or water) and the sugar.
-Make sure the pears are almost completely covered.
+| To cook | Place the peeled pears in a large saucepan.
+Add the red wine (or water) and sugar, making sure the pears are almost completely covered. |

-3. Add spices: Add the cinnamon stick, star anise, cloves and lemon zest to the pan.
+| Add herbs | Add the cinnamon stick, star anise, cloves and lemon zest to the pan. |

-4. Stew: Bring to a boil and then simmer on low heat for about 1.5 to 2 hours.
-The pears should become soft, but not fall apart.
-The cooking time may vary depending on the type of pear and the size of the pieces.
+| Stewing | Bring to a boil and then simmer over low heat for about 1.5 to 2 hours.
+The pears should be tender but not falling apart.
+Cooking time may vary depending on the type of pear and the size of the pieces. |

-5. Check: Check occasionally to see if the pears are soft by poking them with a fork.
-Add more water or wine during cooking if the liquid evaporates too much.
+| Check | Check the pears occasionally to see if they're tender by poking them with a fork.
+Add more water or wine during cooking if the liquid evaporates too much. |

-6. Serving: Once cooked, remove the pears from the pan and place on a platter.
-They are delicious warm or cold.
-You can reduce the cooking liquid to a syrup and pour over the pears for extra flavour.
+| Serve | Once cooked, remove the pears from the pan and arrange them on a serving platter.
+They're delicious hot or cold.
+You can also reduce the cooking liquid to a syrup and pour it over the pears for added flavor. |

-7. Storage: If you have any left over, you can store the stewed pears together with the syrup in a sealed container in the refrigerator.
-They will then keep for a few days and can be eaten cold or reheated.
+| Save | If you have any leftovers, you can store the stewed pears with the syrup in a sealed container in the refrigerator.
+They will keep for several days and can be eaten cold or reheated. |

 Enjoy your meal!